 We have listed here some techniques to copy text from protected websites.
 Copying and reproducing content is strict plagiarism and sooner or later the results will speak for themselves.
 However, to make notes to study or learn and reproduce in your own words, you can use these techniques to copy text from a right-click disabled website.

-For your convenience, we have listed the techniques into technical and non-technical ones.
+For your convenience, we have listed the techniques as technical and non-technical ones.
 So, move on to know what they are.

 Non-technical Methods to copy text from a protected website in Chrome

-Method #1: Choose Print and Save the Webpage as PDF
+Method #1: Choose Print and Save the Webpage as a PDF

 Open the web page that you wish to copy content from.
 Click “Ctrl+P”.
 You can find an option as shown below: